-This department offers courses in sociology, criminal justice, social work, and anthropology.
+THIS DEPARTMENT OFFERS courses in sociology, criminal justice, social work, and anthropology.
 Sociology is the study of the principles of group relationships, social institutions, and the influence of the group on the individual.
 Criminal justice is the study of the nature of crime in society and the interrelationship among criminal law, social order, and social justice.
-Social work is the study of the application of these principles and related theories to the helping professions.
-Programs in the department may lead to a departmental major in sociology, a group major in criminal justice, and a minor in social work, which is open to both sociology and non-sociology majors.
+Social work is the study of the theory and practice principles necessary to prepare one for a generalist professional social work practice.
+Programs in the department may lead to a departmental major in sociology, a group major in criminal justice, a major in social work leading to a Bachelor of Social Work (B.S.W.) degree, and a minor in social work.

 The major concentration in sociology consists of 151, 318, 320, and six additional sociology courses.
-Social work courses are not part of the sociology major.
 One interim course may be included among these six additional courses.
-Students who spend a semester at the Chicago Metropolitan Study Center may apply some of that work to a departmental major.
+Students who spend a semester at the Chicago Metropolitan Center may apply some of that work to a departmental major.
 For admission to the major program, a student must complete 151 with a minimum grade of C (2.0).

 The twelve-course group major in criminal justice provides the theory, context, and practice needed to qualify graduates to make informed decisions in the area.
-Seven courses must be taken in the Department of Sociology and Social Work: 151, 300, 301, 306, 313, and two course units from either 380 or Political
+Seven courses must be taken in the Department of Sociology and Social Work: 151, 240, 306, 313, 360, and two course units from either 380 or Political Science 380.

-Science 380.
 The remaining courses provide a foundation for a broad range of criminal justice vocations.
-Two courses must be selected from either Political Science 201, 202, 209, 210, 310 or from Psychology 212, 211, 310, 311; a third course is chosen from any of these or from an approved interim; and two courses must be chosen from Philosophy 202, 207, and either 205 or Religion 311.
+Two courses must be selected from either Political Science 201, 202, 209, 210, 310 or from Psychology 212, 211, 310, 311; a third course is chosen from any of these or from an approved interim; and two courses must be chosen from Philosophy 202, 207, and either 205 or Religion 332.
 This group major prepares students for a variety of careers in law enforcement, working with the courts, and assisting with corrections and is helpful to those who expect to be involved with probation, parole, detention homes, half-way houses, police and security work, rehabilitation centers, and correctional facilities.
 The advisor for this program is Mr. T. Rottman.